Is ChatGPT a Biomedical Expert? -- Exploring the Zero-Shot Performance of Current GPT Models in Biomedical Tasks: Related Work

 These models improve over the earlier GPT-3 model which showed that in certain tasks sufficiently big LLMs can compete with fine-tuned transformer models using only few-shot learning, which greatly reduces the need for extensive training data \cite{brown2020language}.

-In the \textbf{few-shot learning} setting, the GPT models are prompted with a text that contains a few examples of the tasks at hand, for example multiple question answer pairs and at the end only the current question for which an answered should be generated by the model.
+In the \textbf{few-shot learning} setting, the GPT models are prompted with a text that contains a few examples of the tasks at hand, for example, multiple question-answer pairs, and at the end only the current question for which an answer should be generated by the model.
 The model then ideally completes this text by writing the correct answer.

 In the \textbf{zero-shot learning} setting, the model is not supplied with any examples but rather only a direct question or abstract task description and is ideally able to generate a useful completion that answers the question or solves the task \cite{liu2023pre}.